Linear sequential dynamical systems, incidence algebras, and M\"{o}bius functions: Linear SDS over permutations and M o bius functions

 According to Lemma~\ref{2lem1}, $A_{\pi}^n=0$ since there is no chain of size larger than $n$ in a poset with $n$ elements.
 Thus, we obtain $I+A_{\pi}+A_{\pi}^2+\cdots+A_{\pi}^{n-1}=(I-A_{\pi})^{-1}$.
 Hence,

 completing the proof of the theorem. \end{proof}

-\begin{theorem} Any linear dynamical system is equal to a linear SDS. \end{theorem} \proof It is well known that any square matrix $T$ has a $\text{LUP}$ decomposition~\cite{turing,TI}, i.e., there exists a permutation matrix $P$, a lower triangular matrix $L$ and an upper triangular matrix $U$ such that $PT=LU$.
-By construction the matrix $PT$ is obtained from $T$ by reordering of the rows.
-Recall a linear dynamical system is a linear system with parallel updating and the system map equals a matrix where its rows are the local functions.
-Clearly, different orderings of the local functions (into rows) can be easily converted to each other, thus has no effect on understanding the system dynamics.
-Accordingly, we may assume that the matrix of a linear system, $T$, has w.l.o.g.~the property $T=LU$.
-Then, in particular, there exists a unitary (i.e., all diagonal entries are $1$) lower triangular matrix $L$ and an upper triangular matrix $U$ such that $T=LU$ \cite{TI}.

-We can thus w.l.o.g.~assume that the system map $T$ of a given linear dynamical system has rows and columns indexed by the sequence $v_1v_2\cdots v_n$ and $T=LU$ with $L$ being unitary.
-Then $L$ is invertible, its inverse being a lower triangular matrix having only $1$ entries on its diagonal.
-As a result there exists a lower triangular matrix, $A$, having $0$ as diagonal entries, such that $(I-A)^{-1}=L$.
+\begin{theorem} For a finite field $\mathbb{K}$, any synchronous linear dynamical system map $\mathbb{K}^n\rightarrow \mathbb{K}^n$ can be expressed as a linear SDS over $\mathbb{K}$. \end{theorem} \proof It is well known that any square matrix $T$ has an $\text{LUP}$ decomposition~\cite{turing,TI}, i.e., there exists a permutation matrix $P$, a unit lower triangular matrix $L$ (i.e.,~all diagonal entries are $1$ in $L$), and an upper triangular matrix $U$ such that $PT=LU$.
+By construction the matrix $PT$ is obtained from $T$ by reordering the rows.
+Recall that a synchronous linear dynamical system is a linear system with parallel updating and the system map is described by a matrix whose rows encode the local functions.
+Clearly, different orderings of the local functions (into rows) can be easily converted into each other, thus has no effect on understanding the system dynamics.
+Accordingly, we may assume that the matrix $T$ of a linear synchronous system has w.l.o.g.~the property that $T=LU$.
+We further assume the rows and columns of $T$ are indexed by $v_1,\dots, v_n$.
+Since $L$ is unit lower triangular, it is invertible and its inverse is also a unit lower triangular matrix.
+As a result, there exists a lower triangular matrix, $A$, having $0$ as diagonal entries, such that $(I-A)^{-1}=L$.